Connecting Salesforce with PitchMonster

 Choose this if you want to test the connection without touching real production data.

-4. Log in Through Salesforce
+4. Log in through Salesforce

 After choosing your environment: